Hielscher Ultrasonics

 Improved Synthesis of Fischer-Tropsch Catalysts with Ultrasound: Ultrasonic treatment of catalyst particles is used for several purposes.
 Ultrasonic synthesis helps to create modified or functionalized nano-particles, which have a high catalytic activity.
 Spent and poisoned catalysts can be easily and fast recovered by an ultrasonic surface treatment, which removes inactivating fouling from the catalyst.
 Finally, ultrasonic deagglomeration and dispersion results in a uniform, mono-disperse distribution of catalyst particles to ensure a high active particle surface and mass transfer for optimum catalytic conversion.

-Ultrasonic Effects on Catalyst
+Ultrasonic Effects on Catalysts

 High power ultrasound is well-known for its positive influence on chemical reactions.
 When intense ultrasound waves are introduced into a liquid medium acoustic cavitation is generated.
 Ultrasonic cavitation produces locally extreme conditions with very high temperatures of up to 5,000K, pressures of approx. 2,000atm, and liquid jets of up to 280m/s velocity.
 The phenomenon of acoustic cavitation and its effects on chemical processes is known under the term sonochemistry.